GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 When calling the Topics API in this limited environment you can expect:

 * An empty array of topics [] if this is the first call of this device, for this site and caller in the last seven days.
-* A list from zero to three topics, representing the interests of this user
+* A list from zero to three topics, representing the interests of this user.
 * After seven days of observation you should receive:
-    * One topic representing the interest of that user calculated from the navigation history of that week
+    * One topic representing the interest of that user calculated from the navigation history of that week.
         * One important detail: if not enough topics have been observed by you for a user for the Topics API to calculate the top five topics of that week, then Topics will add as many random topics as necessary to arrive at the total number of five: [more details](https://github.com/patcg-individual-drafts/topics#specific-details).
-* A new topic entry replacing one of the three if you are calling it after four weeks of observation
+* A new topic entry replacing one of the three if you are calling it after four weeks of observation.
     * This happens because the Topics API will be stable for the following weeks, not exposing too many of the user's interests.
 Find [more details in the API proposal](https://github.com/patcg-individual-drafts/topics#specific-details).
 * If you have not observed topics for the user for more than three weeks, then the Topics API will return an empty array `[]` again.

-Measure the performance and metrics of your user experience
+Measure the performance and metrics of your user experience.

 * The run time of the JavaScript calls to the Topics API inside a cross-origin iframe should be measured to be used in future performance analysis—make sure to collect and store telemetry data properly in your back end.
     * The time taken to create an iframe and `postMessage()` topics, after topics are received, is also another possible metric to be calculated.